As agile coaches, we use and value metrics as an objective way to evaluate the…

 Teams can plan, coordinate, and deliver predictably enough to make a release level commitment.

-Here’s how we break that down:
+Here’s how we break that down; Does the team:

 - Has the team established a stable velocity?